Care & Treatment

 There are numerous styles of hearing aids.
 The best style for you depends on:

 In-the-ear hearing aids are smaller devices that are custom fit to your ear.
 Some of them can be very difficult to adjust and maintain because tiny particles of skin or wax can damage them.
-However, most behind-the-ear hearing aids and in-the-ear hearing aids now come with wax guards, to minimize the chances of blockage.
+However, most hearing aids now come with wax guards to minimize the chances of blockage.

 A cochlear implant is an electronic device surgically implanted in your ear.
 It bypasses the damaged cochlear hair cells and transmits sensory impulses directly to the cochlear nerves.
 Cochlear implants are used only in people with severe to profound hearing loss whose hearing doesn’t improve with hearing aids.
 Cochlear implants don’t restore normal hearing, but they can help you hear environmental sounds, understand speech better, and use a telephone.
 They can even restore the enjoyment of music for many people.